Henry Sobel: Biography

-During the 1970 and 1980's Sobel had an extraordinary role in protecting the human rights in Brazil (at that time governed by the military).
+During the 1970s and 1980s Sobel had an extraordinary role in protecting the human rights in Brazil (at that time governed by the military).
 Along with Catholic Cardinal Paulo Evaristo Arns and others, Sobel showed great courage in denouncing the assassination of journalist Vladimir Herzog by right wing military in Brazil.

 He had also a great role in promoting inter-religious dialogue in Brazil and elsewhere by cultivating excellent relations with Catholic dignitaries, including the Pope John Paul II.
 During more than 30 years, Sobel was recognized as an informal leader of the reform Jewish community in São Paulo.

 Sobel has one daughter, Alisha, born in São Paulo in 1983.

 U.S. arrest and hospitalization

 On March 23, 2007, Sobel was arrested in Palm Beach, Florida, accused of shoplifting US$680 worth of neckties.
 He was released on a $3,000 bail and returned to São Paulo.
 He initially denied the accusations and then requested a suspension from his position at CIP.